mhbeals/mhwood.github.io/glossary/word-count-of-article.md

 a leader for the *Times* in 1855 averages around 1500 words.
-In contrast to the myth that Victorian writers were paid by the word, it was much more usual for newspapers to request an article of a certain number of **pages**.
-Although the abolition of Stamp Duty and advances in printing made it cheaper to print more pages, articles did not simply get longer: the introduction of headlines, integrated advertisements and illustrations all influenced article length.
+In contrast to the myth that Victorian writers were paid by the word, it was much more usual for newspapers to request an article of a certain number of
+<a href="https://www.digitisednewspapers.net/glossary/page-count-of-issue/">**pages**</a>.
+Although the abolition of Stamp Duty and advances in printing
+made it cheaper to print more pages, articles did not simply get longer: the introduction of headlines, integrated advertisements and illustrations all influenced article length.
 Added to this, there was a